LiSHT: Non-Parametric Linearly Scaled Hyperbolic Tangent Activation Function for Neural Networks: Proposed LiSHT Activation Function

-Theoretically, it is difficult to prove why an activation function works well, it may be due to many puzzling factors that directly affect DNN training.
-We understand that being unbounded in both positive and negative directions, smooth, and non-monotonicity are the advantages of the proposed $LiSHT$ activation.
+We understand that being unbounded for both negative and positive inputs, smooth, and non-monotonicity are the advantages of the proposed $LiSHT$ activation.
 The complete unbounded property makes $LiSHT$ different from all the traditional activation functions.
-Moreover, it makes use of strong advantage of positive feature space, which is suitable for assessing the ``information content" of features in complex classification tasks.
-Unlike $ReLU$, $LiSHT$ is a smooth and non-monotonic function.
-In addition $LiSHT$ is a symmetric function and introduces more amount of non-linearity in the training process than $Swish$.
+Moreover, it makes use of strong advantage of positive feature space. $LiSHT$ is a smooth, symmetric w.r.t. y-axis and non-monotonic function and introduces more amount of non-linearity in the training process than $Swish$.